rackerlabs/support-how-to/content/cloud-servers/sample-logrotate-configuration-and-troubleshooting.md

     /usr/sbin/logrotate -vf /etc/logrotate.conf

 All the logs will be rotated, and skimming the output should help you catch any obvious problems.
-You&rsquo;ll also want to make sure that all your services are still running okay (that there was nothing wrong with the postrotate scripts), and that all the logs actually did get rotated.
+You'll also want to make sure that all your services are still running okay (that there was nothing wrong with the postrotate scripts), and that all the logs actually did get rotated.

 ### How logrotate remembers

-If you find that a log isn&rsquo;t rotating even though it&rsquo;s old enough that it should, a simple way to fix the problem is to manually run logrotate with the "-f" flag.
-But if you&rsquo;re the sort who wants to know *why* something&rsquo;s gone wrong, there&rsquo;s one more file you can check before forcing a rotation:
+If you find that a log isn't rotating even though it's old enough that it should, a simple way to fix the problem is to manually run logrotate with the "-f" flag.
+But if you're the sort who wants to know *why* something's gone wrong, there's one more file you can check before forcing a rotation:

     /var/lib/logrotate.status

 That file is where logrotate stores information about when it last rotated each log file.
-If you look inside you&rsquo;ll see something like:
+If you look inside you'll see something like:

     logrotate state -- version 2
     "/var/log/acpid.log" 2010-6-18